Democratic Presidential Candidates Back Away From Bernie Sanders’ Medicare For All

 California Senator Kamala Harris — who fully backed Sanders’ plan during an earlier debate, calling for private insurance to be abolished — flip-flopped on the issue, later stating that she had misheard the question.

 On July 29, Harris introduced a plan of her own.
-Vastly different from Sanders’, her healthcare plan is also called Medicare for All, but it allows private health insurance and would be phased in for over 10 years.
+Vastly different from Sanders’ plan, her healthcare plan is also called Medicare for All, but it allows private health insurance and would be phased in for over 10 years.

 Kamala said a few moments ago that Kathleen Sebelius didn't help write her health care plan — only endorsed it.
 But this Politico piece unveiling her plan says Sebelius "was consulted" in crafting the policy. https://t.co/HmqP4w9P5m